ufarooq/IPFSLite/README.md

 Official website of IPFS: https://ipfs.io/

-## Features
+## General
-Support of the standard uses cases of IPFS (like add, cat, get, publish, etc).
+**IPFS Lite** supports the standard uses cases of IPFS (like add, cat, get, publish, etc).
-Provide a modern UI to realize this common use cases.
+It rovides a modern UI to realize this common use cases and has the possibility to customize the configuration of the IPFS node.
-Possibility to customize the configuration of the IPFS node.
+The basic characteristics of the app are decentralized, respect of personal data, open source, free of charge, transparent, free of advertising and legally impeccable.